โš™๏ธ Trading Tools

 A weekly version of the same workflow

-If 15 requests per *day* feels excessive on quiet sessions and too tight on busy sessions, a better habit is to push more work into the weekend.
+If 15 requests per *day* (as of 2026-04) feels excessive on quiet sessions and too tight on busy sessions, a better habit is to push more work into the weekend.

 A strong weekend workflow looks like this: